anannaya/ratelimit/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Overview
+# NOTE: CODE IS MODIFIED TO SUPPORT UPDATE CONFIG DESCRIPTORS WITH SAME DOMAIN.
 The rate limit service is a Go/gRPC service designed to enable generic rate limit scenarios from different types of applications.
 Applications request a rate limit decision based on a domain and a set of descriptors.
 The service reads the configuration from disk via [runtime](https://github.com/lyft/goruntime), composes a cache key, and talks to the Redis cache.
 A